Establishing International Chapters

 At least 25 members of the Society in good standing with mailing addresses within the defined territory must sign the application for the international chapter.
 The ACS Office of Global Engagement will help you to form the petition to gather and verify the needed signatures.

 - Interim officers and a contact person

-- Activities planned for the chapter, including a tentative first-year schedule
+- Activities planned for the chapter, including a tentative first-year schedule with locations

 - A draft first-year budget (income and expenses)